Learning a foreign language as a child

 If you are moving to a location where a new, foreign language is required, you and your child may choose to start learning it before you leave your home country.

-My daughter started learning her first foreign language – Japanese – as soon as she started school at five years old and was able to speak decent sentences with a perfect accent within a very short time.
-Since then, she’s also learned French, Spanish, German and has just started Latin.
-We kept Japanese alive through private tutoring for a while as she didn’t want to lose that ability.
-She finds it easy to switch between them and has no problem with the very different vocabularly and accents.
+My daughter formally learned her first foreign language – Japanese – as soon as she started school at five years old (we had just moved to Tokyo at the time!) and was able to speak decent sentences with a perfect accent within weeks.
+Since then, she’s also learned a bit of French, Spanish, German, Afrikaans and Russian.
+We kept Japanese alive through private tutoring for a while when we moved to Berlin, as she didn’t want to lose that ability, but time moves on, as did we.
+Although she hasn’t had lessons or spoken Japanese for years, she can still recall a fair bit and she’s an adult now.
+While at school in our various overseas homes, she found it easy to switch between languages, didn’t get confused and had no problem with the different vocabulary and accents.
 I’m constantly amazed and very envious of her abilities!

-When I was at school, languages weren’t introduced until I was eleven years old.
+When I was at school, languages weren’t introduced until we were eleven years old.
 Consequently, I find learning new languages incredibly difficult.

 Help your child learn a new language before your relocation with these suggestions recommended by expat parents.